The following sections give a detailed look at all the commands that the player can use for Blue Depths.

 Into the chat box (without the three dots at the end of course).
 From there Minecraft will give you a list of suggested models to spawn in, the suggestions work just like every other Minecraft command to help players find which mob they want to spawn in.

 These models do not go away by themselves and cannot be killed manually.
-In order to get rid of them, the player can just type this into the chat box:
+In order to get rid of them, there are two commands that can be used.

 History